-In submitting a film to the Filmmaking Competition (“Competition”), you agree to the following:
+By submitting a film to each short filmmaking category you agree to the following:

 1.In all cases, the entrant will be bound by the Barnes Film Festival Filmmaking Competition Terms and Conditions (“T&Cs”).

-2. The Competition is run by Barnes Film Festival Ltd (“BFF”), whose registered office is at The Coach House, Ealing Green, London, England, W5 5ER.
-Note this registered office address is not to be used as a postal address.
+2. The Competition is run by Barnes Film Festival Ltd (“BFF”), whose wp-signup.phped office is at The Coach House, Ealing Green, London, England, W5 5ER.
+Note this wp-signup.phped office address is not to be used as a postal address.

 3. No theme requirements.

-4. Film entries must not exceed 3 minutes for ages 12 and Under, 5 minutes for ages 13-18 , and 10 minutes for ages 19+.
+4. Film entries must not exceed 5 minutes for the youth showcase and 20 minutes for the main short film competition.
 These maximum lengths exclude credits.
 Entries must be suitable for general admission.